Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Materials and Methods

 \subsubsection{Inflation}

-After performing labeling and re-labeling routines, the surface $\partial V$ is then enclosed by the segmentation boundary $\partial S$ as each tetrahedra adjacent to $\partial V$ has now its four nodes inside $\partial S$.
-Once four nodes had been enclosed, they are then lifted by inflation.
-This method is accomplished by initially detecting the intersecting edges in $\partial S$, followed by determining the intersection point, and finally sliding the nodes of $\partial V$ towards those points along their associated edges.
+After the labeling and re-labeling routines, the surface $\partial V$ is then enclosed by the closed segmentation boundary $\mathcal{S}$ as each tetrahedra adjacent to $\partial V$ has now its four nodes inside $\partial S$.
+Once four nodes have been enclosed, they are then lifted by inflation.
+This method is accomplished by initially detecting the intersecting edges with $\mathcal{S}$, followed by determining the intersection point, and finally sliding the nodes of $\partial V$ towards those points along their associated edges.
 The amount of inflation for a given intersecting edge is calculated via the formula:

 where $\vec{e}$ is a unit vector parallel to the edge, $d$ is the distance between $\vec{x}_i$ and $\partial S$, and $\zeta < 1$ is an inflation parameter.